athenasbane/budproject/README.md

 -   Move atom components to a component library with something like Storybook stories for each
 -   Improve flexability of the components.
 -   Reduce code by expanding the styled-components using the `styled(Container)...` feature it offers
+-   I'd of loved to add a total amount for the period (date) like monzos app does